MarkRoy8888/CarND-Project-3-Traffic-Sign-Classifier/README.md

 ![alt-text-1](readme/image4_result.png "images_4")
 ![alt-text-1](readme/image5_result.png "images_5")

-the new sign will different from country, incluing color, shape, type and content, so the result is not good.
+the new sign will different from country, including color, shape, type and content, so the result is not good.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)